 Let’s be real, if you’re the Duke of Westminster, Jim Ratcliffe, or another billionaire, you can do whatever you like.
-It just so happens that the really rich people are also usually white cis-straight and not disabled men (like me, do keep reading there’s a bit here for you too).
+It just so happens that the really rich people are also usually already rich, white, cis, straight, and not disabled.
 Crucially, unless we can all live in a world where we can all do these things we’re not free.
 We’re not free till we’re all free.

 Oppression and privilege

 Back to your characters.
 So because of eg: disablism, racism, sexism, transphobia, homophobia, biphobia (which we call oppressions) many many people can’t do things that other people can.
 Some people have more freedom to do things than others.
 This freedom to do things is known as agency (and this is really important when we talk about consent).
 Oppression happens all the time and at different levels.
 Government and policy.
 Media, social media, and culture.
 Employers, schools, universities etc. And from people around us.

 You will also notice that many people face more than one oppression at the same time.
 They interlock (or intersect).
 So if someone is black, trans, and a woman they are oppressed by racism, transphobia, and sexism.
 Depending on the situations we are talking about they could all happen at the same time, one or two could happen at the same time.

 Have a look at your characters above, when do they experience not being able to do things?
 What does that tell you about how oppression works for them in various situations?